minasgadalla/wE-drive--ceid/README.md

 # wE-drive--ceid
-wE-drive is a mobile application for software engineering 2020.
+wE-drive is basic a car-sharing mobile application for the undergraduate course of Software Engineering in the department Computer Engineering and Informatics of the University of Patras.
+Semester: 2020-2021